01 of 04

 Historic Sites and Attractions

-This turn-of-the-century company town is now preserved as a National Historic Landmark.
+Port Gamble, a turn-of-the-century company town, is now preserved as a National Historic Landmark.
 With its charming New England-style buildings and lovely waterfront setting, Port Gamble is a fun place to wander and explore.
 Be sure to visit the Port Gamble General Store & Cafe, which houses the local history museum as well as an astonishing collection of seashells.
 Port Gamble is located just east of the Hood Canal bridge.

 The US Navy has been a presence on the Kitsap Peninsula since 1892.
 It is the current home of Naval Base Kitsap, which includes the Naval Station in Bremerton and the Naval Submarine Base in Bangor.